pagopa/pagopa-api-config/README.md

 ---

 ## Contributors 👥
-Made with ❤️ from PagoPa S.p.A.
+Made with ❤️ by PagoPa S.p.A.

 ### Mainteiners
 See `CODEOWNERS` file